 What is a conventional loan?

-Differences between FHA and conventional loans
+Difference between FHA and conventional loan requirements

 Credit score requirements